 “We have to get out of these offices,” suggested taxi driver Farouk Minawa.
 Those in the room nodded their heads in consensus.
 They had no will to wait for privileged sympathizers and bureaucratic allies like civil society organizations to get on board.

 The young movement has since started fundraising among the poor and unemployed.
 They noticed that campaigns taking off from the grassroots are stronger and can better manage external allies who jump on board.
 This is a change from traditional ally-initiated (or led) campaigns.

-Why females won in Kampala
+Why women won in Kampala

 Activism is often associated with males – or at least with supposedly masculine traits like aggression, competition and rage.

 Yet a group of ladies, having lived under the double oppression of patriarchy and dictatorship, are making more strides in political change than their more numerous male counterparts.
 An intergenerational new movement of two dozen females managed to force the scrapping of a Parliamentary bill to raise age limits for judges through their debut action in Kampala, Uganda’s capital city.